How should we score athletes and candidates: geometric scoring rules: New characterisations

 \subsection{$p<1$: Concave rules and majority loser paradox}

-The beginning of modern social choice theory is often dated to Borda's memorandum to the Royal Academy \citep{Borda1781}, where he demonstrated that electing a winner by plurality could elect a \textbf{majority loser} -- a candidate that is ranked last by an absolute majority of the voters.\footnote{\citet[Corollary 4]{LlamazaresPena15} and \citet[Theorem 10]{KondratevNesterov20} provide equivalent characterisations of the scoring rules that never rank the majority loser first (in their notation, immune to the absolute loser paradox, and satisfy the majority loser criterion, respectively).} The extent to which such a result should be viewed as paradoxical depends on the context in which a ranking rule is used.
+The beginning of modern social choice theory is often dated to Borda's memorandum to the Royal Academy \citep{Borda1781}, where he demonstrated that electing a winner by plurality could elect a \textbf{majority loser} -- a candidate that is ranked last by an absolute majority of the voters.\footnote{\citet[corollary~4]{LlamazaresPena15} and \citet[theorem~10]{KondratevNesterov20} provide equivalent characterisations of the scoring rules that never rank the majority loser first (in their notation, immune to the absolute loser paradox, and satisfy the majority loser criterion, respectively).} The extent to which such a result should be viewed as paradoxical depends on the context in which a ranking rule is used.
 In sports, this may be acceptable -- a sprinter who has three false starts and one world record is still the fastest man in the world.
-In a political context, however, voting is typically justified by identifying the will of the majority with the will of the people;\footnote{The proverb ``Vox populi, vox Dei'' dates back at least to the 8th century.
-For a more recent argument linking the majority principle and the underpinnings of democracy, \citet{Grofman1988} explore the connection between Rousseau's General Will and Condorcet's theory of voting.} it would be odd to argue that the will of the majority is to pick a candidate that the majority likes the least.
+In a political context, however, voting is typically justified by identifying the will of the majority with the will of the people; it would be odd to argue that the will of the majority is to pick a candidate that the majority likes the least.
 Likewise, should a group recommendation system suggest that a group of friends watch a film that the majority detests, soon it would be just a group.

 It turns out that the weak version of the criterion -- that the majority loser is never ranked first -- is characteristic of the concave geometric rules ($p\leq 1$).
-The strong version -- that the majority loser is always ranked last -- is satisfied only by generalised antiplurality ($p=0$).
+The strong version -- that the majority loser is always ranked last -- is satisfied only by generalised antiplurality ($p\ria~0$).

-\begin{restatable}{theorem}{concaveGSR} Geometric scoring rules with parameter $0 < p\leq 1$ are the only scoring rules that satisfy independence of unanimous winners and losers and never rank the majority loser first.
+\begin{restatable}{theorem}{concaveGSR} Geometric scoring rules with parameter $0 < p\leq 1$ are the only scoring rules that satisfy independence of unanimous winners and independence of unanimous losers and never rank the majority loser first. \end{restatable}

-Generalised antiplurality is the only generalised scoring rule that satisfies independence of unanimous losers and always ranks the majority loser last. \end{restatable}
+\begin{restatable}{theorem}{concaveGSRTwo} Generalised antiplurality is the only generalised scoring rule that satisfies independence of unanimous losers and always ranks the majority loser last. \end{restatable}